q4n0/j0kah/README.md

     bash

 git clone https://github.com/q4n0/j0kah.git

 cd j0kah

-Install Go Modules:

-Install the required Go modules by running:
+    Install Go Modules, Install the required Go modules by running:

-bash

 go mod tidy

-Build the Project:

-Build the executable from the source code:
+    Build the Project, Build the executable from the source code:

-bash

 go build -o j0kah

     Verify the Installation:

     Ensure the executable was built successfully.
 You should see a file named j0kah in your directory:

-bash

 ls -l j0kah

     Usage

     To run the j0kah Recon Tool, use the following command:

-bash
+    For Linux use:

-./j0kah
+sudo ./j0kah

-Interactive Guide

 Upon running the tool, you'll be prompted to: